 - Select Next when you're done adding settings.

-- On the Assignments page, choose the Azure AD groups containing the devices to which you want this profile assigned > Next.
+- On the Assignments page, choose the Microsoft Entra groups containing the devices to which you want this profile assigned > Next.

 - On the Scope tags page, optionally add the scope tags you want to apply to this profile > Next.
 For more information about scope tags, see Use role-based access control and scope tags for distributed IT.

 - On the Review + create page, choose Create to create the profile.

 Windows 10 or Windows 11 Administrative Templates are supported for Windows 10 or Windows 11 Enterprise multi-session via the Settings catalog with some limitations:

 - ADMX-backed policies are supported.
 Some policies aren't yet available in the Settings catalog.